 Section 19.2.
-Physical Fitness.
+Wellness Program.

-Employees shall participate in a reasonable mandatory physical fitness program which will include individualized goals.
+Employees shall participate in a reasonable mandatory wellness program, which will include individualized goals.
 No employee will be disciplined for failure to meet any goals that may be established, as long as the employee makes a good faith effort to meet any such goals.
 Before any new program is implemented, the Village shall review and discuss the program at a meeting of Labor-Management Committee and such program will be based on individualized goals.

-An employee's participation in a physical fitness program shall normally occur during an employee's normal work day, provided however, that an employee participating in fitness activities immediately before or after his/her tour of duty shall be credited for participation upon presenting reasonable evidence of such participation.
-Employees shall not be prohibited from participating in a physical fitness program during assigned time, provided however, that such participation shall not interfere with normal Fire Department operations.
+An employee's participation in a wellness program shall normally occur during an employee's normal work day, provided however, that an employee participating in fitness activities immediately before or after his/her tour of duty shall be credited for participation upon presenting reasonable evidence of such participation.
+Employees shall not be prohibited from participating in a wellness program during assigned time, provided however, that such participation shall not interfere with normal Fire Department operations.